Random matrices: Topological recursion

-In this representation, the summations over the distributions of handles and marked points in the last term, are kept implicit.
-Also, as usual in the graphical representation of Feynman graphs, the vertex means an integration, here a sum of residues at all branch points.
+In this graphical representation, $\sum'$ is the summation over all possible distributions of handles and marked points in the last term, truncated so that there is no disc factor.
+The vertex means an integration, here a sum of residues at all branch points.

-Let us show examples of computations of correlation functions, starting with the one-point function with $g=1$: